pcdoyle/Skyhook-API/README.md

 #### Requirements
 * Python 3 (https://python.org) and Flask (http://flask.pocoo.org).
-* The following modules: datetime, python-dateutil, requests.
+* The following modules:
+  * Flask - Flask framework for web python.
+  * datetime - Date utilities.
+  * python-dateutil - Date utilities.
+  * requests - For API HTTPS requests (Weather Underground and Twitch API).
+  * pint - For unit conversions.
+    * Note: Probably going to replace this module as I don't like it.
-* A config.py file for the API keys, it's example file is in the repository as config.py.example.
+* A config.py file for the API keys, it's example file is in the repository as "config.py.example."

 ### Usage
 * The master branch is active on http://api.skyhookart.com/